pymor/2020_online_course/README.md

 the mybinder.org infrastructure:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pymor/2020_online_course/main)

-Please note that this a free servive with usage limitations (no persistent data, compute capacity, concurrent users), with which we are not affiliated.
+Please note that this a free service with usage limitations (no persistent data, compute capacity, concurrent users), with which we are not affiliated.
 You can read more about it [here](https://mybinder.readthedocs.io/en/latest/faq.html)